simpleclub-extended/implicitly_animated_reorderable_list/README.md

   // List items are only built when they're scrolled into view.
   itemBuilder: (context, animation, item, index) {
     // Specifiy a transition to be used by the ImplicitlyAnimatedList.
-    // In this case a custom transition. return SizeFadeTranstion(
+    // See the Transitions section on how to import this transition. return SizeFadeTranstion(
       sizeFraction: 0.7,
       curve: Curves.easeInOut,